What Is Zero Trust Security & How Does It Work?

 by Brett Daniel, on Jun 1, 2021 10:20:51 AM

 BUZZ!
 BUZZ!
 BUZZ!
-The intrusive buzzing of the latest cybersecurity buzzword, “zero trust,” is almost palpable.
+The intrusive buzzing of the latest cybersecurity buzzword, zero trust, is palpable.

 As early as 10 years ago, most enterprise endpoints – users, devices, and applications - were restricted to the confines of the enterprise.
 Once these endpoints were in and verified as secure, they were granted access to network resources and henceforth assumed to be secure.